CLDTio/node-red-contrib-aerogear-notifications/README.md

       [] decide on inputs and how to handle config file [X] how to trigger the action with an inject block [] pass the url/key/secret to the js file (settings file?)
-      [] create a proper configuration dialog for the node [X] investigate packaging and publication to npm [X] investigate how to link to local npm package for development [] investigate internationalisation
+      [X] create a proper configuration dialog for the node [] figure out if the message is going to come as a payload, or something else [X] investigate packaging and publication to npm [X] investigate how to link to local npm package for development [X] investigate internationalisation
     [] investigate why the node appears in black (seems to be some issues)

+***On the other side*** I need to prepare something or link to a starter app project for aerogear.

 Jos - January 2016